abougouffa/minemacs/docs/functions-and-commands.md

 Returns non-nil if the FILES in DIRECTORY all exist.
 DIRECTORY is a path; defaults to `default-directory`.
 Returns the last file found to meet the rules set by FILES, which can be a single file or nested compound statement of `and` and `or` statements.

 #### `(+project-file-exists-p!
 FILES &optional BASE-DIRECTORY)` (macro)

 Checks if FILES exist at the current project's root.
-The project's root is determined by `projectile`, starting from BASE-DIRECTORY (defaults to `default-directory`).
+The project's root is determined by `project`, starting from BASE-DIRECTORY (defaults to `default-directory`).
 FILES are paths relative to the project root, unless they begin with a slash.

+#### `(+repo-root &optional DIR)`

+Return Repo's root directory starting from DIR.

+#### `(+repo-projects &rest EXCLUDE-PREFIXES)`

+Return the list of repo projects in the current directory.
+When EXCLUDE-PREFIXES is provided (string or a list of strings), directories starting with these prefixes will be excluded from the results.

+#### `(+repo-project-p &optional PROJ)`

+Retrun non-nil when PROJ (or the current project) is a Repo project.
+When in a Repo project, return the project path relative to the Repo root.

 #### `(+smerge-first)`